devenbhooshan/zsh-git-best-practices/README.md

 encourages you to commit frequently by showing a message on the command prompt when it sees any uncommited changes.
 [Here](https://devenbhooshan.wordpress.com/2020/08/08/why-should-i-commit-frequently/) is the blog post explaining why commiting frequenty is important.

+See the image below – the plugin is showing `Don’t forget to commit frequently` in the command prompt in red color.

 ![](https://raw.githubusercontent.com/devenbhooshan/zsh-git-best-practises/master/Screenshot%202020-08-09%20at%203.04.02%20AM.png)

 ### setup